gek169/Simple_ISA/README.md

-illdbb, b = [b] indirectly load 2 bytes into B through B (1 byte)(25) illdab, a = [b] indirectly load 2 bytes into A through B (1 byte)(26) illdba, b = [a] indirectly load 2 bytes into B through A (1 byte)(27) ca c=a (1 byte)(28)
-cb c=b (1 byte)(29)
+illdbb, b = [b] indirectly load 2 bytes into B through B (1 byte)(25) illdab, a = [b] indirectly load 2 bytes into A through B (1 byte)(26) illdba, b = [a] indirectly load 2 bytes into B through A (1 byte)(27) ~~Moving to and from register c as shorts. ca c=a (1 byte)(28) cb c=b (1 byte)(29)
 ac a=c (1 byte)(2A)